SebasRomero/Stock_project/README.md

 @nestjs/passport passport-local

-1. Enter to postman and pass this route: localhost:3000/login using the http method POST Then, in the raw section you must provide the corresponding account like:
+1. Enter to postman and pass this route: localhost:3000/login using the http method POST Then, in the body/raw section you must provide the corresponding account like:
     {
         "username": "sromero",
         "password": "123456"